Ältere Frau hält sich das schmerzende Knie – Symbol für Gelenkbeschwerden und eingeschränkte Beweglichkeit.

 Collagen and joint health: What research says about possible connections

-Joints in focus – what happens when you have problems
+Joints in focus – what happens when there are problems

-Anyone who suffers from joint problems knows the limitations in everyday life: stiff fingers , sensitive knees or pain when moving can make even simple tasks difficult.
+Those who suffer from joint problems know the limitations in everyday life: stiff fingers , sensitive knees or pain when moving can make even simple tasks difficult.

-Even if these symptoms are not exclusively a matter of age, natural degradation processes and inflammatory changes in the joint tissue play a role.
+Although these complaints are not solely a matter of age, natural degenerative processes and inflammatory changes in the joint tissue also play a role.

-Osteoarthritis , for example, occurs when the protective cartilage between the bones is gradually broken down.
+Osteoarthritis, for example, develops when the protective cartilage between the bones is gradually broken down.

 In inflammatory joint diseases such as rheumatoid arthritis, misdirected immune processes also attack the joint tissue.
-In both cases, the joint loses its "cushioning" and mobility decreases.
+In both cases, the joint loses its cushioning – mobility decreases.

 Collagen as a component of articular cartilage

-Collagen is a central structural protein in the body and forms a large part of cartilage, tendons and ligaments .
+Collagen is a key structural protein in the body and forms a large part of cartilage, tendons and ligaments .

-Type II collagen, in particular, is crucial for the stability and elasticity of articular cartilage.
-With age, the body's own collagen production declines—a process that can impact the natural regeneration of cartilage.
+Type II collagen is particularly crucial for the stability and elasticity of articular cartilage.
+With increasing age, the body's own production of collagen decreases – a process that can affect the natural regeneration of cartilage.

-Therefore, the question comes into focus as to whether a supplementary intake of collagen peptides could support the maintenance of normal joint functions.
+Therefore, the question arises whether a supplemental intake of collagen peptides could support the maintenance of normal joint function.

 Current state of research

-Scientific studies have been investigating the potential role of hydrolyzed collagen (collagen peptides) and undenatured type II collagen (UC-II) in joint health for several years.
+For several years, scientific studies have been investigating the possible role of hydrolyzed collagen (collagen peptides) and undenatured type II collagen (UC-II) in joint health .

 Several studies suggest that certain collagen supplements may help support cartilage structure and thus promote normal mobility .